Skip to main content

 4

-The daily bag limit is 4, in aggregate, but not to exceed 3 Scoter, 3 Eider (1 hen), or 3 Long-tailed Ducks.
+The daily bag limit is 4, singly or in aggregate, but not to exceed 3 Scoter, 3 Eider (1 hen), or 3 Long-tailed Ducks.
 The daily bag limit of sea ducks (4) is part of the duck daily bag limit of 6.

 Mergansers